How SOD Protects Cellular DNA

 The War Inside the Cell

-To survive this, the body doesn't just need "antioxidants" like Vitamin C; it needs its primary internal defense force: Superoxide Dismutase (SOD).
+To survive this continuous cellular bombardment, the body does not merely need conventional "antioxidants" like vitamin C; it requires its first-line physiological defense force: Superoxide Dismutase (SOD).

 Meet the Heavyweight: Superoxide Dismutase (SOD)

-Most people are familiar with vitamins, but SOD is in a different league.
-It is an antioxidant enzyme.
-While one molecule of a standard vitamin can neutralize only one free radical, a single molecule of SOD can neutralize billions of free radicals in a continuous cycle.
+Most people are familiar with vitamins, but biochemically, SOD is in a completely different league.
+It is not a vitamin, but a catalytic antioxidant enzyme.
+While a single molecule of a standard vitamin works stoichiometrically (one-to-one) and can only neutralize one free radical before it is depleted, a single SOD molecule can neutralize billions of free radicals in a continuous, inexhaustible cycle without being consumed in the process.

-• The Neutralizer: SOD specifically targets "Superoxide," which is the most destructive and reactive free radical in the human body.
+• The Neutralizer: SOD specifically targets "superoxide" (the superoxide anion), which is the most destructive and reactive free radical in the human body.
+The enzyme instantly converts this dangerous radical into less harmful oxygen and hydrogen.

-• The DNA Bodyguard: By converting these superoxides into less harmful molecules, SOD acts as a "shield" that prevents oxidative damage from reaching the cell's nucleus, where your DNA is stored.
+• The DNA Bodyguard: By rapidly converting these superoxides into harmless molecules, SOD acts as a continuous "shield," preventing oxidative damage from penetrating the cell membrane and reaching the cell nucleus, where your precious DNA is stored.

-• The Wheatgrass Advantage: Fresh wheatgrass is one of the most concentrated natural sources of living SOD.
-In its fresh, unheated state, the juice delivers this enzyme directly to the system, providing a "reinforcement" for your body’s own natural defenses.
+Fresh wheatgrass is clinically recognized as one of the most concentrated natural sources of living SOD.
+In its fresh, completely unheated form, the cold-pressed juice delivers this enzyme directly into the body, providing immediate reinforcement to your body's own natural defenses.

-To benefit from the "SOD Shield," the wheatgrass must be consumed fresh or flash-frozen.
-This preserves the delicate three-dimensional shape of the enzyme, ensuring it is biologically active the moment it enters your system.
+To truly benefit from this "SOD shield," wheatgrass must be consumed 100% fresh, immediately after pressing.
+This is the only way to preserve the enzyme's delicate structure, ensuring it is biologically active and capable of neutralizing radicals the very second it enters your system.

 In studies focusing on inflammation and oncology support, the presence of high-level antioxidant enzymes like SOD and Catalase in wheatgrass is credited with reducing the "insult" to healthy tissue.